TIL: `steampipe`

 [pg-embed](https://crates.io/crates/pg-embed), which makes it easy to use it

-with your project. `pg-embed` basically [downloads](https://github.com/faokunega/pg-embed/blob/5b2b60608f8d7883acf60f3960beed9a5fd98459/src/pg_fetch.rs#L72)
+with your project. pg-embed

-the right [binary provided by [embedded-postgres-binaries project](https://mvnrepository.com/artifact/io.zonky.test.postgres/embedded-postgres-binaries-bom).
+the right [binary provided by embedded-postgres-binaries project.

 Isn't open source just the best thing ever!?